SciFracX/FractionalCalculus.jl/docs/src/Integral/symintegral.md

 # Symbolic Fractional Integration

-Similiar with symbolic fractional differentiation in FractionalCalculus.jl, we first define fractional integration rules to implement symbolic fractional integration computing.
+Similiar to symbolic fractional differentiation in FractionalCalculus.jl, we first define fractional integration rules to implement symbolic fractional integration computing.

 All we have to do is to call the ```semiint``` function: